brandonleekramer/identidy/README.md

-# identidy
+# identidy: A package for detecting and standardizing personal and professional attributes in unstructured text data

-A package for detecting and standardizing personal and professional attributes in unstructured text data
+Author: Brandon Kramer